Pankaj Kumar Rajak: Career

 Rajak enrolled in the Hazaribagh Day Boarding Centre in 2009 and was suggested to take up goalkeeping by his first coach Koleshwar Gope.
 Rajak trained there till 2012 before moving to Sports Authority of India, Ranchi where he stayed till 2014.
 He was a part of the Jharkhand squad in 2013 and 2014 for the sub-junior national championships.
 He subsequently moved to SAIL Hockey Academy in Rourkela, where he was picked for the under-21 national team that competed at the Volve Hockey Open Cup the following year in England.
 Rajak then played at the 2016 South Asian Games and won silver with the under-21 team that India fielded for the Games.
-He also featured in the squads that won gold at the Under-18 Asia Cup and bronze at the Under-21 Sultan of Johor Cup during this time.
+He also featured in the squads that won gold at the 2016 u-18 Asia Cup and bronze at the u-21 2017 Sultan of Johor Cup during this time.
 In the club level, he plays for his employer Indian Oil.

+In May 2022, Rajak was selected in India's 20-member squad for the 2022 Men's Hockey Asia Cup in Indonesia.
+His selection was notable in Jharkhand, as he became the first male hockey player from the state in more than a decade to earn a place in the senior Indian men's team, following former India midfielder Bimal Lakra's last national-team appearance in 2008.